-However it is recommended that the first few months baby sleep in your room IN THIER OWN SLEEPING AREA as a safety precaution to avoid SIDS.
+However, it is recommended that the first few months baby sleeps in your room IN THEIR OWN SLEEPING AREA as a safety precaution to avoid SIDS.

-I used this pack and play for the first year of baby’s life when we didn’t have space for a nursery.
-It comes with a basinet that was used the first two months and then we moved him down to the play yard with a mattress.
+I used this pack and play for the first year of the baby’s life when we didn’t have space for a nursery.
+It comes with a bassinet that was used the first two months and then we moved him down to the play yard with a mattress.

 Related: 9 Inspiring Nursery Themes

 13. Tour Your Hospital